Tag

 By | Serial | No Comments

-After twenty-year-old Travis Del Rio got out of Rhea’s car he hurried across Vine to an alley a half-block up from Fountain.
+After nineteen-year-old Travis Del Rio got out of Rhea’s car, he hurried across Vine to an alley a half-block up from Fountain.
 Three doors down, he pushed a button next to a steel door with a camera above it.
 Someone buzzed him in.

-Inside the cavernous photo studio and lab, Travis went to the counter.
-A woman looked up.
-“Ah.”
-She said, “It’s ready.”
+Inside the cavernous photo studio and lab, Travis approached the woman behind the long white counter that spanned the back wall.
+She looked up from a lightbox.
+“It’s ready.”
 She handed him a round tin film container about three inches in diameter.
 “Uncut.”

-Back outside, on Vine, he looked around at the light traffic.
-He popped the tin into his pocket.
+Back outside, on Vine, he checked the traffic.
+It was pretty light.
 When there were no cars on the block in either direction, he leapt straight up and disappeared into the night sky.

 Pink Polvorones